• Skip to main content

 There as those that are responsible and caring breeders that utilize the internet to show their dogs.
 They will also educate consumers about that particular breed while communicating with potential buyers.

-However, for every one honest breeder, the internet is crawling with shady people selling by using sophisticated marketing tactics.
-These type will sell to anyone who has a PayPal account or a handy credit card.
+However, for every honest breeder, the internet is crawling with shady people selling by using sophisticated marketing tactics.
+These types will sell to anyone who has a PayPal account or a handy credit card.
 Sadly, it is difficult to tell the difference.

 Puppy Mill Legislation